creusot-rs/creusot/HACKING.md

 ## Setup

-On top of the usual Rust/Cargo workflow, the "Creusot developer setup" requires a working Why3 in order to run the testsuite and update tests proofs.
-You have two choices:
+The "Creusot developer setup" sometimes requires more flexibility in how it looks up why3 and related solvers, compared to the standard "user" workflow provided by `cargo creusot setup install`.
+You have two options:

 - **By default** the testsuite will use the global Creusot configuration managed by `cargo creusot setup`.
 You first need to have successfully run `cargo